 The works of sixteen photographers and videographers testify to the place of the individual, religion and community in Beirut today, since the Israeli-Lebanese conflict of 2006.

 In the course of the meetings which punctuate this cultural season, C’est Beyrouth gives to see differently the upheavals and effervescence of the Lebanese society.
-Today we invite you to an interview with Patrick Baz who was interested in Christians of Lebanon.
+Today we invite you to an extract of an interview with Myriam Boulos who was interested in migrant domestic workers.